Deewiant/Mycology/readme.txt

 	                incorrect k behaviour.
 	              - Bugfix: "GOOD: SGML spaces" was never output, who knows for how long that's been disabled.
+	              - Bugfix: IMAP check for non-ASCII now says it works when it works.
+	              - Update: IMAP check for non-ASCII is now GOOD when it works and BAD otherwise, per the latest spec.
+	              - Update: IMAP now checks mappings outside range 0-255.
 	2008-09-12    - Reduce stacking in HRTI test.
 	              - Corrected typo in a TOYS error message.
 	2008-09-10    - Made the check for wraparound with non-cardinal delta a bit